wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V2.5a : 16-Oct-2021 by wavemotion-dave
+  * Patched Q-Bert so it doesn't lose a life after each board.

 V2.5 : 15-Oct-2021 by wavemotion-dave
   * Horizontal Stretch/Offset now saved on a per-game basis.
   * Custom Palette support (see example in 'extras' folder).